shreyaschaudhari04/AI-Email-Assistant/README.md

 - 💻 Frontend built with React.
 - 🧩 Extension activates when Gmail compose window opens.

 ---

-## 🗂️ Project Structure

-AI-Email-Assistant/
-├── email-backend/ # Spring Boot backend (Java)
-├── email-frontend/ # React-based frontend (Netlify deployable) ├── email-writer-extension/ # Chrome extension to interact with Gmail └── README.md

----

 ## 🚀 How It Works

 1. The Chrome extension detects when you open a Gmail compose window.
 2. Adds an `AI Reply` button to the Gmail toolbar.
-3. On click, it sends the email content to your Spring Boot backend.
+3. On click, it sends the email content to the Spring Boot backend.
-4. The backend uses Google Gemini to generate a professional reply.
+4. The backend integrated with Google Gemini generates a professional reply.
 5. The response is inserted directly into your email compose box.

 ---